lukehollenback/be-happy-bot/README.md

 # BeHappyBot
 A simple, expandable Python IRC bot.

 Written to be simple, yet powerful, BeHappyBot can dynamically load modules written in Python.
-These modules have exposure to the full power of the IRC protocol, as well as of the bot itself, but use just enough abstraction to allow for quick and simple development.
+These modules have exposure to the full power of the IRC protocol, as well as of the bot itself, but use just enough abstraction to allow for quick and painless development.

 ##Installation##
 To install BeHappyBot on a computer, use the following git commands.
 Doing so will clone the entire repository to the computer, then proceed to change you to the newly-created directory where everything downloaded.